thetatoken/guardian-mainnet-guide/docs/CLI.md

 Please follow the instructions below to download the lastest **Linux** binary and the necessary data.
 If you prefer to compile from the source code, please follow the steps [here](./COMPILE.md#install-guardian-node-from-source-code).
 If you are running the node on a Linux server, you'd need to run the node in a **screen or tmux** session, so that after you've logged off, the Theta node can continue to run.

 ```
-screen -S theta # if you run the node on a Linux server
+screen -S theta_mainnet # if you run the node on a Linux server
 mkdir ~/theta
 cd ~/theta
 mkdir bin